decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ### Backend

-Because we're using GitHub and Netlify for our hosting and authentication, backend configuration is fairly strightforward.
+Because we're using [Netlify](https://www.netlify.com) for our hosting and authentication, backend configuration is fairly strightforward.
 You can start your `config.yml` file with these lines:

 ```yaml
 backend: